salabim/MySimpleGUI/README.md

 -   When a duplicate key is found in a layout, a KeyError will be raised instead of a printing a line and substituting the key.

--   If a key is also used as an internal attribute of Window, e.g. modal,

-        window.modal will return the element associated with "modal"
+-   If a key is also used as an internal attribute of Window, e.g. modal, `window.modal` will return the element associated with "modal"

-    If the internal attribute is required in that case, so

-        window.internal.modal will return the value of the internal attribute window.
+    If the internal attribute is required in that case use internal.
+So `window.internal.modal` will return the value of the internal attribute window.

-    If an internal attribute of a window is not defined as a key of any element in that window, e.g. (under the assumption that 'saw_00' is not used as a key)

-        window.saw_00 and window.internal.saw_00 will be equivalent.
+    If an internal attribute of a window is not defined as a key of any element in that window, e.g. (under the assumption that 'saw_00' is not used as a key) `window.saw_00` and `window.internal.saw_00` will be equivalent.

     In practice however, internal will hardly ever have to be used.

 -   The functions ChangeLookAndFeel and theme will now generate a proper ValueError when an invalid theme is given.
     So no more random themes with a printed out warning, that can be easily missed, and not traced to where it was called from.